Itssanthoshhere/Velvet-Pour/README.md

 ### <a name="#special-thanks"> 🙌 Special Thanks</a>

-This app was originally inspired by JavaScript Mastery's, but built and customized independently with additional improvements, UI changes, and debugging**.
+This app was originally inspired by JavaScript Mastery's, but built and customized independently with additional improvements, UI changes, and debugging.

 ---